supertree-toolkit/stk/doc/tutorial.rst

 :command:`stk sub_taxa -s anomura_subs Anomura.phyml Anomura_subbed.phyml`

+In the GUI use :menuselection:`STK Function->Sub taxa` and then :menuselection:`Import subs` to import the subs file.
+Then click :menuselection:`Sub taxa`.
+This will give you a warning message.
+This is fine, so click OK (we want to put in new taxa).
+Now save the currently open file (:filename:`Anomura.phyml`) as a new *history* entry has been added, containing details of the substitution.

 *The next few steps need doing each time you need to generate a supertree after adding more source data and have re-standardised the taxa*